MrMarble/vscode-search-provider/README.md

 ## Features

 - Supports GNOME Shell 45 - 46
+- List all your local VSCode workspaces
-- List all your Visual Studio Code projects
+- List all your remote VSCode projects

 ## Installation